Who: Anyone aged 18+

 When: Flexible

-***We are currently only recruiting for Lead Volunteers for this scheme, the applications are now open and will close on Monday 19th September at 9:00 am.
-The applications for General Volunteers will open on Monday 26th September***
+***We are currently only recruiting for General Volunteers for this scheme.
+The applications for General Volunteers will open on Monday 25th September and close on Monday 9th October***

 The NHS Placement Scheme is a valuable opportunity for volunteers to befriend and facilitate activities for adults with mental health-related conditions in clinical and residential settings across Cardiff and the Vale of Glamorgan.
 SVC are offering placements across 11 local NHS mental health wards.
 Placements will include experience in acute mental health, dementia and older people and rehabilitation and recovery.